minluca/arbitrage_system/README.md

 ## How It Works

-1. **Data Collection**: Python server connects to Binance and OKX WebSocket APIs to receive real-time order book updates
+1. **Data Collection**: Python server connects to Binance, OKX, and Bybit WebSocket APIs to receive real-time order book updates
 2. **Cross-Exchange Bridges**: System generates virtual edges between identical assets on different exchanges (e.g., BTC_Binance � BTC_OKX)
 3. **Graph Construction**: Market data is structured as a weighted directed graph where:
    - Nodes = trading pairs on each exchange